 So you understand how to reduce your risk factors for breast cancer; you regularly perform your BSE (breast self exam) and you attend your annual clinical breast exam.
 Yet every woman still dreads that “lump in breast” scenario.
 The concept that all breast lumps are cancer is one of the common breast cancer myths, probably arising from fear and lack of information.

 If you do find a lump in your breast, however, don’t panic.
-According to the American Cancer Society, four out of five biopsies of breast lumps are benign, meaning that they are harmless and certainly not breast cancer.
+According to the American Cancer Society, four out of five The removal and examination of tissue from a living body to discover the presence, cause, or extent of a disease. of breast lumps are Not harmful; not cancerous (referring to a cell or mass)., meaning that they are harmless and certainly not breast cancer.

 Breast Lump Types